Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

   He choose to save you not you

   Max's CSD beeps in binary to agree

+- upon meeting Max
+    - Airiona: I can't believe I never realized it before.
+You're that kid.
+The one that interrupted my Xenos' interview just because he beat your favorite Cyber.Fighter.
+    - Max: I was a kid
+- while fighting Max
+    - Airiona: remember that time when interrupted Xenos and challenged him
+    - Max: yea but I was just a kid <I didn't know what I was doing>
+    - Airiona: Well this is your chance I may not be Xenos but he was my mentor.
+Imagine that I'm Xenos!
 ## Act 1
 ### 1. Ordinary World
 Episodes: 1